Hyderabad: Education

-Public and private schools in Hyderabad are governed by the Board of Secondary Education, Telangana or Central Board of Secondary Education, depending on the affiliation and follow a "10+2+3" plan.
+Public and private schools in Hyderabad are governed by the Board of Secondary Education, Telangana (BSET) or Central Board of Secondary Education (CBSE), depending on the affiliation and follow a "10+2+3" plan.
 About two-thirds of pupils attend privately run institutions.
 Languages of instruction include English, Hindi, Telugu and Urdu.
-Depending on the institution, students are required to sit the Secondary School Certificate or the Indian Certificate of Secondary Education.
+Depending on the institution, students are required to sit the Secondary School Certificate (SSC) or the Indian Certificate of Secondary Education (ICSE).
 After completing secondary education, students enrol in schools or junior colleges with higher secondary facilities.
 Admission to professional graduation colleges in Hyderabad, many of which are affiliated with either Jawaharlal Nehru Technological University Hyderabad (JNTUH) or Osmania University (OU), is through the Engineering Agricultural and Medical Common Entrance Test (EAM-CET).

 There are 13 universities in Hyderabad: six private universities, two deemed universities, six state universities, and three central universities.
 The central universities are the University of Hyderabad (Hyderabad Central University, HCU), Maulana Azad National Urdu University and the English and Foreign Languages University.
 Osmania University, established in 1918, was the first university in Hyderabad and as of 2012 is India's second most popular institution for international students.
 The Dr. B. R. Ambedkar Open University, established in 1982, is the first distance-learning open university in India.

 Hyderabad is home to a number of centres specialising in particular fields such as biomedical sciences, biotechnology and pharmaceuticals, such as the National Institute of Pharmaceutical Education and Research (NIPER), Centre for Cellular and Molecular Biology (CCMB), Centre for DNA Fingerprinting and Diagnostics (CDFD) and National Institute of Nutrition (NIN).
-Hyderabad has five major medical schools—Osmania Medical College, Gandhi Medical College, Nizam's Institute of Medical Sciences, Deccan College of Medical Sciences and Shadan Institute of Medical Sciences—and many affiliated teaching hospitals.
+Hyderabad has five major medical schools—Osmania Medical College, Gandhi Medical College, Nizam's Institute of Medical Sciences, Deccan College of Medical Sciences and Shadan Institute of Medical Sciences —and many affiliated teaching hospitals.
 An All India Institute of Medical Sciences has been sanctioned in the outskirts of Hyderabad.
 The Government Nizamia Tibbi College is a college of Unani medicine.
 Hyderabad is also the headquarters of the Indian Heart Association, a non-profit foundation for cardiovascular education.

 Notable central institutions in Hyderabad include the NALSAR University of Law, Hyderabad (NLU), Indian Institute of Chemical Technology (IICT), National Geophysical Research Institute, National Institute of Rural Development, Indian Air Force Academy, National Industrial Security Academy, Central Institute of Tool Design, Institute of Public Enterprise, Administrative Staff College of India and the Sardar Vallabhbhai Patel National Police Academy.

-Technical and research institutions include the International Institute of Information Technology, Hyderabad (IIITH), Birla Institute of Technology and Science, Pilani – Hyderabad (BITS Pilani), Tata Institute of Fundamental Research Hyderabad (TIFR-H) and Indian Institute of Technology, Hyderabad (IIT-H) as well as agricultural engineering institutes such as the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) and the Acharya N. G. Ranga Agricultural University.Hyderabad also has schools of fashion design including NIFT Hyderabad, management schools including the Indian School of Business, ICFAI Foundation for Higher Education, and the National Academy of Agricultural Research Management (NAARM) offering undergraduate and postgraduate courses.
+Technical and research institutions include the International Institute of Information Technology, Hyderabad (IIITH), Birla Institute of Technology and Science, Pilani – Hyderabad (BITS Pilani), Tata Institute of Fundamental Research Hyderabad (TIFR-H) and Indian Institute of Technology, Hyderabad (IIT-H) and agricultural engineering institutes such as the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) and the Acharya N. G. Ranga Agricultural University.

+Hyderabad has schools of fashion design including NIFT Hyderabad, management schools including the Indian School of Business, ICFAI Foundation for Higher Education, and the National Academy of Agricultural Research Management (NAARM) offering undergraduate and postgraduate courses.